microsoft/DMF/Dmf/Modules.Library/Dmf_AcpiPepDeviceFan.md

 FanInstanceRealName | Ulong containing Fan name as specified in ACPI.
 FanInstanceHardwareId | HWID of the fan corresponding to the one in ACPI.
 FanSpeedGet | Callback invoked upon _FST function call.
-FanTripPointsSet | Callback invoked upon _DSM function call with function index SURFACE_FAN_DSM_TRIPPOINT_FUNCTION_INDEX.
+FanTripPointsSet | Callback invoked upon _DSM function call with function index FAN_DSM_TRIPPOINT_FUNCTION_INDEX.
+DsmFanRangeGet | Callback invoked upon _DSM function call with function index FAN_DSM_RANGE_FUNCTION_INDEX.
 DsmFanCapabilityResolution | Client can specify Fan resolution to be returned as a result of _DSM call.
 DsmFunctionSupportIndex | Client can specify Fan support index to be returned as a result of _DSM call.
-DsmFanRange | Client can specify Fan ranges to be returned as a result of _DSM call.

 -----------------------------------------------------------------------------------------------------------------------------------